Checks¶

 ⚠️ Remediation recommended

-Users are encourage to evaluate if remediation is warranted or not and whether to update to the latest launch template version prior to upgrading.
+Users are encouraged to evaluate if remediation is warranted or not and whether to update to the latest launch template version prior to upgrading.
 If there are pending updates, this could potentially introduce additional changes to the nodegroup during the upgrade.

 ⚠️ Remediation recommended

-Users are encourage to evaluate if remediation is warranted or not and whether to update to the latest launch template version prior to upgrading.
+Users are encouraged to evaluate if remediation is warranted or not and whether to update to the latest launch template version prior to upgrading.
 If there are pending updates, this could potentially introduce additional changes to the nodegroup during the upgrade.

 Checks that are specific to Kubernetes, regardless of the underlying platform provider.